-- reviewing the risks to internal financial control at the Trust; - agreeing a programme of work that will address these risks, and - informing the governance statement that accompanies the Trust's annual accounts and, so far as is possible, providing assurance to the external auditors.
+- reviewing the risks to internal financial control at the Trust; - · agreeing a programme of work that will address these risks, and - informing the governance statement that accompanies the Trust's annual accounts and, so far as is possible, providing assurance to the external auditors.

-During the year, the Finance, Audit & Risk Committee has scrutinised and challenged detailed consolidated budget forecasts and agreed the allocation of the centralised service charge.
-The Committee has also reviewed the Trust's pecuniary interests declarations procedure - making these a quarterly disclosure and updated the Trust Risk Register - adopting a new rag-rated / prioritized format and making this a standing item on their agenda.
-The Committee has worked to ensure that funds are spent judiciously and that grants received from the Condition Improvement Fund have been used for their designated purpose: replacement main school roof at Bassingham Primary School, replacement Sports Hall roof at SWRA and an extensive drainage project to enhance flood defences at SWRA.
-The Committee has also approved expenditure on additional Teaching Assistants and curriculum resources for Bassingham Primary School; new classroom PCs at Bassingham Primary School, cyber security enhancements across the Trust; refurbishment of two ICT suites at Sir William Robertson Academy; and a contribution to a 3G Football pitch grant with the Football Foundation.
-This is in addition to procurement of additional PPE, hand sanitiser, demarcation signage, cleaning staffing and materials, as part of the risk mitigation measures for both schools during the COVID-19 pandemic.
+During the year, the Finance Audit & Risk Committee has scrutinised and challenged detailed consolidated budget forecasts and agreed the allocation of the centralised service charge.
+The Committee has also reviewed the Trust's pecuniary interests declarations and updated the Trust Risk Register - adopting a rag-rated / prioritized format and making this a standing item on their agenda.
+The Committee has worked to ensure that funds are spent judiciously and that grants received from the Football Foundation and Condition Improvement Fund have been used for their designated purpose.

-The Committee continues to review Internal Audit, Risk and Health & Safety matters as standing items on its agenda and to act upon any advice / recommendations from these sources.
+The Committee continues to review Internal Audit.
+Risk and Health & Safety matters as standing items on its agenda and to act upon any advice / recommendations from these sources.